* Harvey brings heavy rainfall, flooding to U.S. Gulf coast

-In Colombia, a bomb attack by the leftist ELN rebel group halted pumping operations along the country's second-largest oil pipeline, the 210,000-bpd Cano-Limon Covenas, sources from the military and state oil company Ecopetrol said.
+In Colombia, a bomb attack by leftist ELN rebel group has halted pumping operations along the country's second-largest oil pipeline, the 210,000 bpd Cano-Limon Covenas, sources from the military and state oil company Ecopetrol said.

-Despite this, crude remains in ample supply, resulting in low prices.
+Despite these disruptions, crude remains in ample supply, resulting in low prices.

 "We are thus lowering our Brent oil price estimates to $55 per barrel from $60 per barrel in 4Q17 (and) to $57 per barrel from $64 per barrel in 2018," Jefferies bank said.